samonide/timesense.nvim/README.md

 ## Disclaimer

-This project used AI assistance (GitHub Copilot) for code comments, documentation, and development guidance.
+This project used AI assistance for code comments and documentation.

 ## License